subhero24/sql-graph-query/README.md

 ## Basic usage

-It expects every table in your database to have a primary key `id`.
+- it expects your database to have tables with a primary key `id`.
-It expects foreign keys in your database to end with `Id`.
+- It also expects your database to have foreign keys that end with `Id`.

 ```javascript
 import sqlQueryGraph from 'sql-graph-query';